Illinois Stewardship Alliance is building collective power by expanding and cultivating our support base through outreach and education

-Transforming the food and farm system is no small feat!
+Transforming the farm and food system is no small feat!
 To be taken seriously in change-making discussions, our work must be farmer-led.

 But farmers alone do not have the numbers or influence needed to shift the system; what they need is an organizing force that can focus and maximize their efforts.